 In its current state of design, BABEL consists of four parts: the transaction manager, the query manager, the natural language interface, and the knowledge base.
-The transaction manager keeps track of the librarian's traditional duties: checking books in and out, reminding borrowers of overdue materials, assessing fines, and reserving loaned books for the next user.
+The transaction manager keeps track of the librarian's traditional duties: checking books in and out. reminding borrowers of overdue materials, assessing fines, and reserving loaned books for the next user.
 The query manager provides the library's users with information normally found in card catalogs.
 In BABEL, the query manager is an interactive query generator.
 The query manager accepts user queries through menus and generates the equivalent LOGIN queries.
-The natural language interface accepts natural language queries and generates equivalent LOGIN queries.3 The knowledge base in BABEL consists of two parts.
+The natural language interface accepts natural language queries and generates equivalent LOGIN queries.2 The knowledge base in BABEL consists of two parts.
 One is static and a representation of the library's structural information; the other is dynamic, a representation of its assertional information.
 The structural representation is formed by organizing library materials into a hierarchy of object classes where each class is given a (type) definition.
-A set of such definitions constitutes a formal knowledge base as defined in [Aït-Kaci 86a].
+A set of such definitions constitutes a formal knowledge base as defined in [Ait-Kaci 86b].
 The assertional information is expressed in an order-sorted typed Horn logic [Smolka 87], whose types are drawn from the knowledge base.
 Such logical sentences, in the form of rules and facts (typed Horn clauses), are used to

-• maintain time-dependent records-e.g., items on loan, on reserve, on shelf, being recalled, etc.
+- maintain time-dependent records---e.g., items on loan, on reserve, on shelf, being recalled, etc. - express queries---e.g., itemize all library users holding an overdue item.